Hassle-free caption editing

 What I wanted to achieve

-My concept was presented to the team, incorporating the research data and solutions to our common concerns.
+I proposed a fully dedicated Caption Editor page where every UI element served the editing task.
+No distractions, no nested modals.
 We went through multiple iterations, each time refining the design based on quick in-house usability tests and team feedback.

 Solution